 3) The Alto kalimba is better for accompanying singing.
 Generally, you want the accompaniment to be made with notes that are lower than the melody you are singing.
 With its lower notes, the Alto kalimba is better for supporting vocals.

-4) I think the Alto kalimba is easier to play.
-With its larger tines, there is more space between the tine centers, and it is easier to play the tines you intended to play, and less likely that you will accidentally hit more tines than you intended to play.
+4) I think the Alto kalimba is much easier to play than the smaller, denser 17-Note kalimbas.
+With its larger tines, there is more space between the tine centers on the Alto, and it is easier to play the tines you intended to play, and less likely that you will accidentally hit more tines than you intended to play.

 5) I find the Alto kalimba to be easier to understand.
 With exactly two octaves of the G major scale (in the normal G major tuning), it is easy to get your head around this kalimba's music.
 I really "get" this kalimba, and I know a lot of other people do too.

 6) I assert the Alto kalimba is easier to learn.
 There are more books, ebooks, and downloads for the Alto Kalimba than for any other kalimba in the world.
 I should know - I have written 17 books, eBooks, and instructional downloads for the Alto kalimba.
 I created these materials because I love to play the Alto, and I know that a lot of people will get a lot of enjoyment out of these songs and books.